GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes-and-mergetags.md

 ##### Print (optional)
 * The `print` attribute will automatically open a print dialog box when the PDF is opened.
+* Support for this functionality is very much PDF viewer dependant.
+Adobe Reader / Adobe Acrobat natively supports this functionality by default (but it can be disabled by the user).
+Firefox's PDF viewer will also open the print dialog automatically, but Safari, Edge, and Chrome PDF viewers do not.
 * *Example:* `[gravitypdf id="560f2ef799945" print="1"]`

 ##### Entry (semi-optional)